flamperti/flamperti.github.io/_pages/about.md

 Hi, welcome to my webpage!

 I am a <strong>fourth-year PhD student</strong> at <em>Sant'Anna School of Advanced Studies</em>.
-From June to September 2025, I will be in Frankfurt doing a <strong>PhD internship</strong> in the Fiscal Policies Division at the <em>European Central Bank (ECB)</em>.
+From June to December 2025, I will be in Frankfurt doing a <strong>PhD internship</strong> in the Fiscal Policies Division at the <em>European Central Bank (ECB)</em>.

 During April-September 2024 I visited the School of Economics and Finance of <em>Queen Mary University of London</em>.